 Using the condensed milk, it was just so easy, even creating the shapes for the patties was so easy, the dough was so pliable and easy to handle, it was just a pleasure.

-Keep them stored in the fridge and enjoy them as and when you like!
+Keep them stored in the fridge and enjoy them as and when you like.
+They last for weeks in the fridge, or you can store them in the freezer for months.

 - Vegan Snickers Bars

-- Cover a baking sheet in parchment paper and break off pieces of the dough and roll it into balls.
+- Break off even pieces of the dough and roll it into balls and place the balls onto a parchment lined baking tray.
 Then flatten the balls with your hands into flattish rounds.
-Place into the freezer to harden.
+Alternatively you can flatten them with the base of a glass.
+Place into the freezer for an hour to firm up.

-- Place the chocolate (broken up into pieces) or chocolate chips into a microwave safe bowl and microwave in 30-second intervals bringing it out to stir every 30-seconds until the chocolate is melted.
-Add in the coconut oil to thin it out a little and stir in.
+- Break the chocolate into pieces and add to a microwave safe bowl along with the coconut oil.
+Microwave in 30-second intervals bringing it out to stir every 30-seconds until the chocolate is melted.

 - Dip the peppermint patties into the chocolate, using two teaspoons to lift them out and place them back onto the parchment lined baking tray.